Raleigh NC Calabash Style Oysters

-Did you know if you enjoy eating oysters, you can shuck oysters and prepare them at home anytime with the right tools and tips.
+Did you know if you enjoy eating oysters, you can shuck oysters and prepare them at home anytime with the right tools and tips?
 Whether you want to put them out for a party or have them for yourself, you can buy live oysters from your local fish market and prepare them at home with ease.
-So if you are ready to sit back and enjoy some oysters but you’re not sure where to start, we’ve got you covered.

 Why Oysters?

 Oysters are not only delicious, but they are healthy for both humans and the environment.
-Oysters have been proven to provide high levels of brain and heart-boosting omega-3 fatty acids and iron to help the human body function.
+They provide high levels of brain and heart-boosting omega-3 fatty acids and iron.
 Oyster farms in the ocean have minimal impact on the environment and actually clean the water they are in.

 Where are North Carolina Oysters Found?

-Raised and caught in North Carolina, oysters are a cultural heritage of the North Carolina outer banks and Crystal Coast.
-For those interested in Oysters, they are easily found and located deep down in the mud of the North Carolina crystal sounds of the Albemarle and Pamlico Sound.
+Raised and caught in North Carolina, oysters are part of the cultural heritage of the Outer Banks and Crystal Coast.
+They’re typically located deep in the mud of the Albemarle and Pamlico Sound.

-Currently, hundreds of thousands of bushels of freshwater oysters are caught in wildlife and brought to the North Carolina shores for people to eat.
-This number is a dramatic drop from the turn of the century when North Carolina shores were producing two million bushels a year!
-Unfortunately, due to pollution and over harvesting, these numbers have declined over time.
+Today, hundreds of thousands of bushels of oysters are harvested and brought to the North Carolina shores for people to enjoy.
+This is a steep decline from the early 1900s, when the state produced more than two million bushels a year.
+Pollution and overharvesting have contributed to this drop, making oyster farming and responsible harvesting more important than ever.

 How to Choose the Best Oysters